boazsegev/facil.io/docs/_SOURCE/0.7.x/fio.md

 `fio_write2` is similar to `fio_write`, except that it allows far more flexibility.

-NOTE: The data is "moved" to the ownership of the socket, not copied.
+**Note**: The data is "moved" to the ownership of the socket, not copied.
 By default, `free` (not `fio_free` will be called to deallocate the data.
 This can be controlled by the `.after.dealloc` function pointer argument.

 The following arguments are supported (in addition to the `uuid` argument):